yolossn/Prometheus-Basics/README.md

 Since 0.4 lies in the seconds bucket(0.3-0.5) all the buckets above the calculated values count is increased.
 Histogram is used to find average and percentile values.

+Let's see a histogram metric scraped from pormetheus and apply few functions.

 > prometheus_http_request_duration_seconds_bucket{handler="/graph"}

 <p align="center">